zu37/CrystalBravesCookbook/Teej/MinuteRice.md

 - Water

 ## Instructions
-- Boil Water
+- Boil water in pot
-- Add rice, stir, cover with lid, then remove from heat source
+- Add rice, stir to evenly spread rice, cover with lid, then remove from heat source
 - Let rice cook with residual heat for 5 minutes
 - ????
 - Profit